To Telic or Not to Telic: Why Retirement Feels Psychologically Strange

 Part of the issue may involve something psychologists call hedonic adaptation.

-Research on hedonic adaptation suggests that people tend to adapt surprisingly quickly to both positive and negative life changes.
-What initially feels exciting or rewarding gradually becomes the new normal.
+Research suggests that people adapt surprisingly quickly to both positive and negative life changes.
+What initially feels exciting or deeply rewarding gradually becomes normal.

 - a title